Kwon Hyeok-soo (voice actor)

-Kwon Hyeok-soo (Korean: 권혁수; Hanja: 權赫洙) (born on October 9, 1954) is a South Korean voice actor and actor.
+Kwon Hyeok-soo (Korean: 권혁수; Hanja: 權赫洙) (born on October 9, 1954 in Bucheon, Gyeonggi-do) is a South Korean voice actor and actor.
 He first made his debut as a stage actor since 1972.
 He joined the Munhwa Broadcasting Corporation's voice acting division in 1976.
 Currently, Kwon is cast in the Korea TV Edition of 24 as George Mason (24 character), replacing Xander Berkeley.
 He has been a freelance actor since 2013.